dbasak125/Boolean_Query_Parser_RCV2/README.md

 - output.txt: Path to the search result output file
 - input.txt:  Path to file containig search query. search query terms are separated by 1 whitespace.

-*Sample files are included in repo.
+*Sample files are included in jar/.